 Recovering from this type of trauma takes specialist care, which Casa Alianza counsellors, psychologists and psychiatrists provide in our residential shelters.

-In Guatemala City, for example, they tend to girls who have suffered the most horrific forms of sexual violence – victims of trafficking and gang rape – and painstakingly help them take steps to rebuild their lives.
+In Guatemala City, for example, Casa Alianza works with girls who have suffered the most horrific forms of sexual violence – survivors of trafficking and gang rape – and painstakingly help them take steps to rebuild their lives.

 Please share this with your friends

-Where do you even begin to combat an entire culture of impunity?
+How do you even begin to combat an entire culture of impunity?